OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log2_intro_shaders.md

 </script>
 ~~~

-This is nice, but here you're just passing along the information you just receveived.
+This is nice, but here you're just passing along the information you just received.
 Let's define and operate a translation in order to move a bit the triange.

 ~~~ html